catgauntlet/react-routing-assessment/README.md

 ## Total time spent

-I like to be transparent in the amount of time spent on this, which was 8 hours.
-I spent some extra time configuring Jest to play nice with my setup, and then converting all my tests to Cypress.
+I like to be transparent in the amount of time spent on this, which was 8,5 hours.
+Half of this was spent attempting to configure Jest properly, mocking dependencies and getting it to work with the components, before switching to Cypress and converting all my tests functional e2e tests.

 ## Tech used with links